Causes of Delayed Puberty: Top10 Causes in Men

 3- Chronic illnesses

-Chronic illnesses such as severe persistent asthma, sickle cell anemia, cystic fibrosis, or ulcerative colitis can cause delayed puberty due to the stress they place on the body.
+Chronic illnesses such as severe persistent asthma, sickle cell anemia, cystic fibrosis, or ulcerative colitis can cause delayed puberty.
+These illnesses place significant stress on the body.

 4- Disorders of the thyroid or pituitary glands